Appendix C: Developer Notes and Release Procedure

 Release to PyPI.
 This should now happen automatically on Github Actions.
 This is triggered by a Github Actions build of a tagged commit on the

-.Test by creating an empty environment, and installing the new poppy version to this environment using
+stablebranch, so should happen automatically after the PR tostable.Test by creating an empty environment, and installing the new poppy version to this environment using

-Release to AstroConda, via steps below.
+pip install poppy==VERSIONRelease to AstroConda, via steps below.
 (Currently deprecated, awaiting transfer to Stenv to update this process)

 Releasing a new version through AstroConda